vgbs/dsp-documentation/dsp/getting-started-ci.md

     runs-on: dsp-linux
 ```

+### 4.2 Limitations

+- The DSP hosted runners have to be registered once for an organization.
+- The runners are stateless, meaning that they do not persist any data between runs and are deleted after the run is finished.
+- Docker-In-Docker support is currently limited.
+While Docker images can be built and pushed, more sophisticated Docker-in-Docker setups (like using [kind](https://kind.sigs.k8s.io/)) may not work as expected.

 ## 5. Testing and Validation

 After setting up the workflows you can trigger a workflows by committing and pushing changes to the main repository.